Lost in Florence

+Lost in Florence (previously titled The Tourist) is a 2017 romantic drama film written and directed by Evan Oppenheimer.
+It stars Brett Dalton, Alessandra Mastronardi, Alessandro Preziosi and Stana Katic.

-The sport played in the film is Calcio Fiorentino, an ancient form of soccer that has been played in Florence since the sixteenth century.
+The sport featured in the film is Calcio Fiorentino, an ancient form of soccer traditionally played in Florence since the sixteenth century.

 Cast

 Production

 Originally titled The Tourist, filming took place on location in Florence, Italy for four weeks beginning 9 June 2014, and filming completed around 10 July 2014.

 Release

 In 2016, two years after production, the film was picked up for distribution by Orion Pictures and Gunpowder & Sky, and was released on 27 January 2017.